Eric Lamaze

-Eric Lamaze (born April 17, 1968) is a Canadian retired showjumper and Olympic champion.
-He won individual gold and team silver at the 2008 Beijing Olympics, riding his famed horse Hickstead.
+Eric Lamaze (born April 17, 1968) is a Canadian showjumper and Olympic champion.
+He won individual gold and team silver at the 2008 Beijing Olympics, riding Hickstead.
 Lamaze has won three Olympic medals, as well as four Pan American Games medals and one World Equestrian Games bronze.
 He is considered one of Canada's best showjumpers.
+He is currently banned from participating in equestrian activities until 2027.

 Early life

 Lamaze was born in Montreal, Quebec.
 He started riding at age twelve and worked in exchange for time in the saddle.
 He was considered a promising junior rider, and trained under Roger Deslauriers, George Morris, Jay Hayes and Hugh Graham.

 Career

 1991–2006

 Lamaze began competing at the grand prix level in 1991 or 1992.
 A year later, he was named to the Canadian equestrian team.
 His first major competition as a national team member was the 1994 World Equestrian Games.

 Lamaze was named to the Canadian team for the 1996 Summer Olympics in Atlanta, Georgia, but lost his place and received a four-year suspension after testing positive for cocaine.
 Arbitrator Ed Ratushny overturned the suspension, although Lamaze had already missed the Atlanta Games when the ruling was delivered.

 Lamaze rebuilt his career and ascended the rankings, being again regarded as a key member of the Canadian team for the Sydney Games.
 However he tested positive for a banned stimulant, which resulted in his removal from the team and facing a lifetime ban.
 Right afterwards, a despondent Lamaze contemplated suicide and while drunk he smoked a cigarette laced with cocaine.
 Forty-eight hours later, the test for the banned stimulant was reversed on appeal, however Lamaze then tested positive for cocaine which would also have meant a lifetime ban.
 Arbitrator Ed Ratushny overturned the cocaine test, but the Canadian Olympic Committee refused to reinstate Lamaze on the Canadian team.